corda/corda/docs/source/firewall-configuration-file.rst

     outboundConfig { // Required section
         artemisBrokerAddress = "nodeserver1:11005" // point at primary Artemis address in the node alternateArtemisBrokerAddresses = [ "nodeserver2:11005" ] // List any other HA Artemis addresses
-        socksProxyConfig { // Enable SOCKS proxying by specifying this section version = SOCKS5
+        proxyConfig { // Enable SOCKS proxying by specifying this section version = SOCKS5
             proxyAddress = "proxyserver:12345"
             username = "proxyuser"